top of page

 Our Albuquerque facility located half a block south of Interstate-40 on 6th Street NW, in Albuquerque.
 The entrance to our parking lot is directly across from Bow and Arrow Brewing.
 The door we receive samples through is located on the north face of the building.

 Our Las Cruces facility is located at the West Mesa Industrial park south of the airport, south of Interstate-10.
-Call (505) 348-6230 for any additional information.
+Call (505) 348-6230 for additional information.

 What information do I need to manifest samples to Rio Grande Analytics on the BioTrackTHC portal?